axiomgaming/lostark_theory/relic_sets.md

 **2 Piece Set Bonus**

-Once successful hit, gain Wartorn Blessing: + 15% (18%) Move Speed and Specialty Meter gain from landing an attack for 16s
+- On successful hit, gain Wartorn Blessing: + 15% Move Speed and Specialty Meter gain from landing an attack for 16s

 **4 Piece Set Bonus**

-While Wartorn Blessing lasts, a Swiftness effect is granteted to party members that are within 8 meters every second for 16s
+- While Wartorn Blessing lasts, a Swiftness effect is granted to party members that are within 8 meters every second for 16s

-Swiftness:+8% (10%) Attack Speed and Move Speed
+- Swiftness:+8%

 **6 Piece Set Bonus**

-While Wartorn Blessing lasts, a Dexterity effect is granted to party members that are within 8 meters every second for 16s
+- While Wartorn Blessing lasts, a Dexterity effect is granted to party members that are within 8 meters every second for 16s

-Dexterity: Increases additional damage to foes by +8% (10%)
+- Dexterity: Increases additional damage to foes by +8%

 **Classes**

-Bard
+- Bard

-Paladin
+- Paladin

-Artist
+- Artist

-Support Classes

 ---